 - Test fence failure: switch to CRUISE mode and fly across boundary

 - Test QNH failure: param set AFS_AMSL_LIMIT 100

 Additional tips for AFS failsafe users¶

 You need to ensure that your geofence is enabled before takeoff.
-This can either be done as part if your preflight checklist, or you could set it a FENCE_CHANNEL and enable it from within your transmitter, ensuring that if your transmitter is out of range that the fence remains enabled.
+This can either be done as part of your preflight checklist, or you could set a FENCE_CHANNEL and enable it from within your transmitter.
+This ensures that if your transmitter is out of range that the fence remains enabled.